SkyLine Membership Corporation holds 63rd annual meeting

 In total, SkyLine generated more than $56 million in revenues and finished with a consolidated net income of more than $12 million, Shepherd said.

-Shepherd added that one of SkyLine’s greatest strengths is its employees and diverse customer base.
+Shepherd added that SkyLine’s greatest strengths are its employees and diverse customer base.

 “Our employees continue to be what truly defines us,” Shepherd said.
 “We may sometimes struggle on pricing with other providers.
 We don’t always have the marketing dollars that other providers do, but I can guarantee you that we will never struggle competing on service.”